hexagram30/agent/README.rst

    task is rather encompassing and is at the heart of any code that might be written to simulate what this inward-looking process might reveal.

-Not much progress was made for meany reasons, not the least of which was the relative difficulty to run massively parallel simulations efficiently in Python.
+Not much progress was made for many reasons, not the least of which was the relative difficulty to run massively parallel simulations efficiently in Python.
 This, however, was just the sort of which the Actor model (e.g., the Erlang programming language) has proved quite adept at.